RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-843** parser reporting syntax issue in APP.PROGS\AMLC

-**MVVS-927** Variables name displayed in breadcrumbs rather than functions name in some cases

 **MVVS-928** unable to display label name in the path line for subroutine

 **MVVS-1003** Using a STOP statement to end a program instead of RETURN causes an indentation problem